JAndrzGutierrez/JAndrzGutierrez.github.io/README.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 15min

 Your turn.
-Spend sometime and look at a few portfolio  and/or web sites to find some design or functionality that you would like to incorporate into your own portfolio.
+Spend some time and look at a few portfolios and/or websites to find some design or functionality that you would like to incorporate into your own portfolio.
 Record those findings below:

 Link To Site  | One Thing I'd Like To Incorporate |
 | ------------- | ------------- |